Day 1: Arrival

 Day 7: Mariefred – Stockholm (21 miles/33 km)

 In the morning we visit Gripsholm Castle, one of the ten Swedish royal palaces.
 Built in the 16th century by Gustav Vasa, this impressive building already fascinated the German author and fighter for democracy, Kurt Tucholsky.
-It inspired him to one of his major and best-known novels: Schloss Gripsholm.
+It inspired him to one of his major and best-known novels: Castle Gripsholm.
 We cycle past his grave along lake Mälar to Taxinge, a lovely property, popular above all for its tempting cake buffet.
 Then we enjoy the last kilometers of our bike tour.
 From Nykvarn the train takes us in about 30 minutes back to Stockholm where the hotel and our farewell dinner await us.

 Overnight in Stockholm